chrisloris/docs/src/content/api.md

 403 Forbidden - Your access token is not authorized to interface with this Core.

 404 Not Found - The Core you requested is not currently connected to the cloud.
+This error will also be returned when the requested variable or function does not exist on the target Core.

 408 Timed Out - The cloud experienced a significant delay when trying to reach the Core.